CIT384-Fall21/quiz1-LuongMonica/submission.md

    1. s: socket                                                   <!-- answer -->

 1. Describe each of the following:
-  - process:                                                      <!-- answer -->
+  - process: An entity that does something.
+All processes have the default 3 file handlers: stdin (0), stdout (1), stderr(2).
+They each have their own environment where env vars are stored.
+Processes can be linked together with pipes in order to change where the input/output of one command can come from/go to.                                                     <!-- answer -->
-  - environment:                                                  <!-- answer -->
+  - environment: The enclosed space/area that commands are executed in. the environment has certain env vars inluding HOME or USER.
+You can see them by running env. a new environment is created for a command when you: create a subshell () or use a pipe (|). not all variables are passed in to the child env. to have a var be accessible globally, use 'export var' or 'declare -x var'. and put it in one of the profiles like ~/.profile.                                                 <!-- answer -->
-  - stdin: the input file, where info is coming in from, file handler is 0, usually the keyboard                                                      <!-- answer -->
+  - stdin: the input file, where info is coming in from, file handler is 0, and stdin is usually the keyboard                                                      <!-- answer -->
   - $?: the return value of the command that previously ran. in general: if == 0, then executed successfully, if == 1, some sort of error occurred                                                          <!-- answer -->